Chipstead railway station

 Chipstead railway station serves the village of Chipstead in Surrey.
 It is a late-Victorian station on the Tattenham Corner Line and was opened in 1897.
 The station and all trains serving it are operated by Southern.
-It is in Travelcard Zone 6, 18 mi 41 chain from Charing Cross.
+It is in London fare zone 6, 18 mi 41 chain from Charing Cross.

 The station buildings are no longer used by Southern, having been sold off and converted for private use in the mid-late 1990s, and a small ticket office is in a pre-fabricated building on the Up platform.